High Tide Resources Completes Airborne Geophysical Survey at its Clearcut Lithium Project in Quebec

 Email: sroebuck@avidiangold.com

-Neither Canadian Securities Exchange nor its Regulation Services Provider (as that term is defined in the policies of the Canadian Securities Exchange) accepts responsibility for the adequacy or accuracy of this news release.
+Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this news release.

 Forward-looking information